 - Identity what sets them apart from other groups of customers.
 Why are they uniquely likely to buy from you when others wouldnt or would take longer to consider and make a purchase

-- Market Category - What context makes your value obvious to the ideal
+- Market Category - What context makes your value obvious to the ideal customer?

 - Declaring that your product exists in a certain market triggers a powerful set of assumptions